p41s4/RansomwareDB/README.md

 ### Industry Selection

-You can customize the monitored industry by changing the `SECTOR_MONITORIZADO` variable in the code.
+You can customize the monitored industry.
 Here's the complete list of available sectors:

 - Business Services
 - Technology